helm/charts/stable/mssql-linux/README.md

 * Creates a SQL Server 2017 deployment (default edition: Express)
 * Creates a Kubernetes Service on specified port (default: 1433)
-* Creates a Secert to hold SA_PASSWORD
+* Creates a Secret to hold SA_PASSWORD

 ## Installing the Chart